All Products

 • col_name: required.
 The name of the column whose comment you want to modify.
 The column specified by col_name must already exist in the table.

 • col_comment: required.
 The new comment of the column.
-The comment must be a valid string that is 1 to 1,024 bytes in length.
+The new comment must be a valid string that does not exceed 1,024 bytes in length.
 If the value of this parameter does not meet the requirements, an error is returned.

 • Examples